 Meaningful words are also polite words like thank you, please, excuse me, no thank you … We should also use these words with our children and spouse.
 These words are not just for strangers or friends, it’s important that we incorporate them in our home with our family.

-The words we say will teach if we practice what we preach.
+The words we use will teach, if we practice what we preach.

 “In everyone’s life, at some time, our inner fire goes out.
 It is then burst into flame by an encounter with another human being.”

 Even though I know the importance of meaningful words, it still takes a lot of discipline on my part to make sure that I am sharing them out loud (not just in my head).
 I do okay at encouraging my kids but it’s definitely an area that I need to be intentional about.
 I recently started doing THIS to help me be more intentional. but I need to work on this when it comes to my husband.
 Can anyone else relate?